wp-plugins/simple-intranet-directory/readme.txt

 1. This screen shot shows the Simple Intranet Directory with employee extended profile information and user photos/avatars.

 == Changelog ==

+= 2.6 =
+* Added address and postal/zip code user profile information to the front page of directory (left blank it will not appear).

 = 2.5 =
 * Adds two new parameters to the employees shortcode to allow for sorting the directory by default when loading.
 For example, [employees sort="last_name" order="ASC"] would sort by last names in ascending order (starting with A to Z).